sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 ![Filter_implementation](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Filter_implementation.png)

 Initially, values of each feature map in convolutional layer are equal to zero.
 Values of filter weights are randomly set in the range from -0.5 to 0.5 (if the special pre-trained filters are not used).
-Filter slides over the previous map and performs a convolution operation.
+Filter slides over the previous map (or over area on the input image if it is first convolutional layer) and performs a convolution operation.
 Mathematically it can be represented with equation:

 ![Convolution_operation](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Convolution_operation.png)